 I'm an experienced camera operator/assistant with a BSc in Zoology and MA in documentary film from UWE.
-I really enjoy working with animals as well as with people and always strive to put raise the production value of any documentary film through considered composition and lighting, spectacular aerials and use of new technology such as gimbals, timelapse, low-light and high-speed filming.
+I really enjoy working with animals as well as with people and always strive to put raise the production value of any documentary film through considered composition, use of natural light, epic aerials and silky gimbal moves.

-My camera experience includes: long lens wildlife filming, high-speed, rigging gimbals from boats vehicles, aerial filming, camera traps, time-laspe, low-light filming, IR lighting and building macro studio sets.
-As well as using specialist set-ups I've spent a huge amount of time shooting on the shoulder (FS7) while filming multiple series of tribe/survival program Primal Survivor for Nat Geo.
+Additionally I've spent a huge amount of time shooting on the shoulder obs-doc style (FS7) while filming multiple series of tribe/survival program Primal Survivor for Nat Geo and other adventure documentaries.

 During my time off I enjoy bouldering/rock climbing, carpentry, scuba diving and exploring the UK in my campervan.